esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 ![BERT as an NER Classifier](fig/bert5.png)

-This is a typical sequence classification problem where an imput sequence must be fully mapped into an output sequence of labels with unique constraints (for example, there can't be an I-PER label before a B-PER label).
-Since the labels of the tokens are context dependent a language model such as BERT can be beneficial for a task like NER.
+This is a typical sequence classification problem where an imput sequence must be fully mapped into an output sequence of labels with unique constraints (for example, there can't be an inner I-PER label before a beginning B-PER label).
+Since the labels of the tokens are context dependent a language model with attention mechanism such as BERT is very beneficial for a task like NER.

 ## BERT Token Classifier